 "I know what you think," the missionary called out to them.

+"You think plenty tobacco on the schooner and you're going to you get bullets."

 "You think plenty tobacco on the schooner and you're going to get it.
 I tell you plenty rifles on schooner.
-You no get tobacco, you get bullets."
+You no get tobacco, ballast started shoreward.

-At last, one man, alone in a small canoe, took the letter and started.
-Waiting for relief, work went on steadily on the Minota.
-Her water-tanks were emptied, and spars, sails, and ballast started shoreward.
 There were lively times on board when the Minota rolled one bilge down and then the other, a score of men leaping for life and legs as the trade-boxes, booms, and eighty-pound pigs of iron ballast rushed across from rail to rail and back again.
 The poor pretty harbour yacht!
 Her decks and running rigging were a raffle.
 Down below everything was disrupted.
 The cabin floor had been torn up to get at the ballast, and rusty bilge-water swashed and splashed.
 A bushel of limes, in a mess of flour and water, charged about like so many sticky dumplings escaped from a half-cooked stew.
-In the inner cabin, Nakata kept guard over our rifles and ammunition.
+In the inner cabin,